Did U.S. troops bring democracy? Iraqis have doubts

 Since the invasion, Iraqis have chosen representatives in parliament and provincial councils in a series of elections deemed largely free and fair.

 Newspapers and news agencies have been established.
 New television channels are on the air.
-Non-governmental organisations and new political parties have been formed.
+Non-governmental organizations and new political parties have been formed.

 Nearly nine years after the invasion, the U.S. military presence in Iraq is quickly coming to an end.
 The remaining 24,000 troops are due to leave before December 31.